Updated: 2026-07-07

 Conclusion

 Docker Compose radically simplifies multi-container application management: instead of launching and configuring each service separately, a single YAML file describes the entire architecture.
-With the binary installed and the right permissions, the environment is ready to define complete stacks in minutes.
+With the binary installed and the right permissions, the environment is ready to define complete stacks in minutes, though for a new deployment the sensible starting point today is the v2 plugin rather than the standalone binary in this guide.

 1. Docker Compose